 The way we pick a niche is very easy.
 We buy domains that have existing links pointing to it, giving us the link equity (a.k.a. link juice) that the previous owner has built up.

 These can come in two forms – auctioned domains, and expired domains.
 We’ve chosen the auctioned domain way.

 We use auctioned domains since it helps us to leapfrog the controversial “sandbox period” (and therefore get better results quicker), and since we get a domain with a very natural link profile we can point more aggressive links towards it almost instantly.

-My tip for anyone who has the budget is to buy a powerful, auctioned domain.
-The price is usually around $300-$1000 per domain.
+My tip for anyone who has a bit of a budget is to buy a powerful, auctioned domain.
+The price is usually around $300-$1500 per domain, depending on strength of the domain.

 Once we have secured a powerful auctioned domain, we figure out what niche to target with it.
 The easiest auctioned domain to do a niche selection on are e-commerce sites which have closed down – you can make a site around the products that they sold.

 Was the site an e-commerce site focused on cars?
 Make an affiliate site towards cars, where you review car gear and car safety products.

 It is extremely important we match the niche as closely as possible since Google does weigh “niche-specific” backlinks more than irrelevant links.

 Niche-specific links do not mean links from other sites in the same niche, but links coming from articles around the topic/niche your site is about.
 Google sort of locks down a domain to a certain niche after some time, and “lifting” this lockdown can take time and require extensive link building – not worth it.